marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/mod.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: MOD, AMOD, DMOD, BMOD, IMOD, JMOD, KMOD, remainder, division, remainder

 .. _mod:

-.. index:: MOD

-.. index:: AMOD

-.. index:: DMOD

-.. index:: BMOD

-.. index:: IMOD

-.. index:: JMOD

-.. index:: KMOD

-.. index:: remainder

-.. index:: division, remainder

 MOD --- Remainder function
 **************************